-Strategic interview follow up is an essential part of job interview success.
-Use these key tips and techniques to help you follow up professionally and increase your chances of getting the job you want.
+Strategic after interview follow up is an essential part of job interview success.
+Use this follow up help to follow up professionally and increase your chances of getting the job you want.

 Following up effectively after your interview involves more than sending a thank you letter.

 Once your job interview is over, find out how to successfully manage the next stage of the hiring process.

 Take the actions you said you would in the interview as soon as you can.
 If you promised to send through your references do this as quickly as possible.
 If you don't follow through when you said you would you appear disinterested and disorganized.